Bitangents of tropical plane quartic curves

 First, however, we show that while tropical plane quartics are not canonically embedded, it is still true that every line section belongs to the class of the canonical divisor.
 We thank Yang An for suggesting the following proof:

 \begin{lemma} For a smooth tropical plane quartic curve $C$ and a tropical line $L$, the stable intersection divisor $L\cdot C$ is canonical. \end{lemma}

 \begin{proof} By Lemma~\ref{lemma:folklore}, any two divisors obtained as line sections of $C$ are linearly equivalent.
 Now let $L$ be a tropical line, and let $D$ be the divisor $L\cdot C$.
-By Bezout's Theorem (\cite{FirstSteps}), the degree of $D$ is $4$, and by the tropical Rieman-Roch theorem it is canonical if and only if its rank is $2$.
+By tropical Bezout's Theorem \cite{FirstSteps}, the degree of $D$ is $4$, and by the tropical Rieman-Roch theorem it is canonical if and only if its rank is $2$.
 Let $\Gamma$ be a compact subset of $C$ containing the support of $D$, considered as a metric graph.
-Choose a loopless model $G$ for $\Gamma$, and let $E$ be any effective divisor of degree $2$ supported on the vertices of $G$.
+Choose a loopless model $G$ for $\Gamma$, which is obtained from $\Gamma$ by adding two-valent vertices in the middle of edges so that $G$ contains no loops.
+Let $E$ be any effective divisor of degree $2$ supported on the vertices of $G$.

 If $E$ consists of two distinct vertices $u$ and $v$, let $L'$ be a tropical line passing through them.
 Since $u$ and $v$ are vertices, they are contained in the stable intersection $L'\cdot C$ (even when the intersection is not transversal).
 By the argument above, $L\cdot C$ is linearly equivalent to $L'\cdot C$, hence $D$ is equivalent to a divisor containing $E$.